 With these verses Jesus is emphasizing his apostolic mission for the word "sent" in Greek is the word apostolos, from which we get the word "apostle".

-Jesus is therefore the first apostle because he was sent from the Father to earth so that we could know the Trinitarian God and therefore be graced with eternal life.
+Jesus is therefore the first apostle because he was sent from the Father to earth so that we could know the Trinitarian God so have eternal life.